 To organise a rent assessment:

-- You must ask for the assessment within 30 days of receiving the Notice of rent increase.
-To do this, fill in a Request for rental assessment form
+- Go to Consumer Affairs Victoria to request a rental assessment.
+You must ask for the assessment within 30 days of receiving the notice of rent increase.

-- One of our inspectors may contact you to organise a time to visit the property
+- One of CAV's inspectors will contact you.
+They may want to organise a time to visit the property.

-- If the rent assessment finds that the increase is too high, and the rental provider will not agree to lower the rent, you can use this assessment to apply to Rental Dispute Resolution Victoria.
+If the rent assessment finds that the increase is too high, and the rental provider will not agree to lower the rent, you can apply to myRDRV for help.

 How Rental Dispute Resolution Victoria can help

-Rental Dispute Resolution Victoria (RDRV) is here to help renters and rental providers to resolve any concerns about rent increases.
+Rental Dispute Resolution Victoria (RDRV) is here to help renters and rental providers resolve concerns about excessive rent increases.
 We can help to:

 - Work with both parties to reach a compromise agreement that complies with Victorian law.